AliHamza700/Learning-Python/README.md

-# Learning-Python
+Learning the Python by code with Harry
-In this course we will learn the basic of the python and advance level python by code with Harry
+1).First Chapter cover the Bascis of the python like how to print anything on the screen and how to take the input from the  user
->>>>>>> 1c372fd8a484409e3e77a658860e19edba6420d6
+2)  Chapter Third Covers the string